Now that phase 2 has already started, we are looking forward to phase 3 because we can’t wait to get back to our normal life.

-Pros: Cheap when you buy in bulk for special seasonal fruits and bulk purchase promotion.
-Like the mushroom I bought is only $15 for 1kg.
+Pros: Cheap when you buy in bulk for special seasonal fruits and bulk purchase promotions.
+The mushroom I bought is only $15 for 1kg.

 Things I buy: Mushrooms, onions, fruits

-I love to buy chicken from the wet market because I always request the uncle to chop in a certain size and cut.
-And also it’s pretty cheap to buy parts like fillet, chicken feet, etc with a good fixed price.
+I love to buy chicken from the wet market because I always request uncle to chop it in a certain size and cut.
+Also it’s pretty cheap to buy parts like fillets, chicken feet, etc. with a good fixed price.

 Things to consider: Place the order through FB or WhatsApp.
-Delivery rates depending on the area you stay.
-You can organize a group buy with your neighbours.
+Delivery rates depend on the area you stay.
+You can organize group buys with your neighbors.

 Things I buy: Chicken, black chicken, chicken fillet (for stock paste), chicken bone (for bone broth), chicken feet and duck wings/feet

-When the news of limiting each household can only purchase 1 tray of eggs, it was quite difficult for us because eggs are the cheapest for its nutrition and easily the protein is easily absorbed for our growing kids.
+When the news of limiting each household can only purchase 1 tray of eggs, it was quite difficult for us because eggs are the cheapest for their nutrition and the protein is easily absorbed by our growing kids.
 This also means that I need to buy eggs every few other days which is not feasible during lockdown.
-And so we started to search for alternatives and ordered from different suppliers, and we settled for Fu Xin Egg as their replies are always very prompt and their eggs are cheap and fresh, but you need to order at least 5 trays for free delivery.
+So we started to search for alternatives and ordered from different suppliers, and we settled for Fu Xin Egg as their replies are always very prompt and their eggs are cheap and fresh, but you need to order at least 5 trays for free delivery.

 Pros: Cheap and quality eggs

 Things to consider: Need or order min.
 5 trays for free delivery, otherwise $3 delivery charges will be applied.
-You can organize a group buy with your neighbours.
+You can organize a group buys with your neighbors.

 They are one of the first few wet market sellers to have an online platform.
-I prefer online purchases compared to live auction because I don’t have the luxury of time to sit and monitor the live auction price.
+I prefer online purchases compared to live auctions because I don’t have the luxury of time to sit and monitor the live auction price.
 You can order the choice of your fish and the cut you want from their website.
-Especially if you are clueless about cooking kids meal or preparing steamboat, they have prepacked options for you.
+Especially if you are clueless about cooking kids meals or preparing steamboats, they have prepacked options for you.